Text vs Video Therapy: Which Is Right for You?

 Platforms Emphasizing Text/Messaging

-- 7 Cups – Text-based peer support (free) and therapy
+- 7 Cups – Text-based peer support (free) and therapy, including online text therapy with a licensed therapist where available on text therapy platforms

 - Messaging-only plans on major platforms